Ravitejacharv/Bike-Rental-Machine-Learning-Model/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Language Used
+- Python

-## Technologies Used
+## Libraries Used
 - pandas
+- numpy
+- matplotlib
 - seaborn
-- matplotlib
 - statsmodels
 - sci-kit learn

+## Platform
-- numpy
+- Jupyter

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->